CoolBytesIN/dev-toolbox/README.md

 The package is categorized into 5 types:

+* **Development**
-* **Development**: Includes code snippets and models, implemented in various programming languages.
+  * Includes code snippets and models, implemented in various programming languages.
+* **DevOps**
-* **DevOps**: Includes all DevOps specific tools info.
+  * Includes all DevOps specific tools info.
 Examples: Docker, Kubernetes, Jenkins etc.
+* **Docs**
-* **Docs**: Includes setup guides or templates.
+  * Includes setup guides or templates.
 Templates can be HTML templates, Keynote Templates etc.
+* **Tests**
-* **Tests**: Includes different types of test case examples, implemented in various programming languages.
+  * Includes different types of test case examples, implemented in various programming languages.
+* **Utilities**
-* **Utilities**: Includes linux scripts and other tools info that don't fit in above categories.
+  * Includes linux scripts and other tools info that don't fit in above categories.

 ---